 to find out the truth.

-But before you bare your soul, do you recognise this functional fella?
+But before you bare your soul, do you recognise this forgotten individual?